Will post be delivered during the bank holidays in May - and can you collect parcels?

-Many Brits are looking forward to relaxing during the three bank holidays in May.
-The first bank holiday falls on May 1, the second a special bank holiday on May 8 to celebrate King Charles’ coronation weekend, and lastly, the spring bank holiday, on May 29.
+Many Brits are looking forward to relaxing during the bank holidays in May.
+A special bank holiday takes place on May 8 to celebrate King Charles’ coronation weekend, and the spring bank holiday, on May 29.

 Some large shops and businesses such as supermarkets and retailers are expected to be open as usual, however, some shops will have varying opening hours.